-I love garlic and add it to so many recipes, like my Grilled Asparagus with Lemongrass Garlic Rub.
-It adds a delicious zing of a taste, plus many health benefits.
-Garlic provides antioxidants, and research shows it may help immunity as well as help fight cancer and other diseases.
+I love fresh garlic and add it to so many recipes, like my Grilled Asparagus with Lemongrass Garlic Rub.
+It adds a delicious zing of a taste.

 This study is small, so results should be repeated.
 But it can’t hurt to try the following: Flavor your food with garlic, then have a salad after dinner (like the French do!), apple slices for dessert, or mint leaves as an after-dinner refresher.

 When it comes to oral hygiene, which of these home remedies for getting rid of garlic breath will you try?
 Of course, don't forget to brush and floss, too to get rid of bad bacteria in your mouth and lower your risk of gum disease.

 This blog post was updated in August 2020.
 A version of this content originally appeared on WeightWatchers.com.

 Find this post helpful?
 At no additional cost to you, support the maintenance of running this site by using my Amazon affiliate links to shop.
 This blog post may contain affiliate you!

 I'd love to hear from you!
 What are your favorite home remedies for bad breath?
 What tips do you have for how to get good breath?